-Part II consists of additional review by the Post Tenure Review Committee and the Department chair of those identified in Part I as subject to further review.
+Part II consists of additional review by the Post Tenure Review Committee and the chair of those identified in Part I as subject to further review.
 All tenured faculty members receiving two or more annual performance ratings of "fair," "marginal," or "unsatisfactory" will be reviewed under Part II of Post Tenure Review.

-a.
-In order to ensure adequate external representation in the Part II Post Tenure Review process, Department must choose ONE of these options in drafting Department personnel policy procedures.

--utilize reference letters submitted from outside the Department on each individual under review, b.
-The faculty member undergoing Part II of PTR must provide, at a minimum, the following documents to the PTR committee and the Department chair.

--add to the PTR committee a faculty member or professional equivalent from outside the Department nominated and elected according to Department bylaws,

--allow each faculty member under review the option of either having external letters solicited or incorporating the external committee member in the review process.
+- a.
+In order to ensure adequate external representation in the Part II Post Tenure Review process, the Department must choose ONE of these options in drafting personnel policy procedures. - utilize reference letters submitted from outside the Department on each individual under review. - add to the PTR committee a faculty member or professional equivalent from outside the Department nominated and elected according to Department bylaws, - allow each faculty member under review the option of either having external letters solicited or incorporating the external committee the review process.

+member in
--a recent copy of the curriculum vita (paper or electronic); -a summary of student assessment of instruction for the last 5 years including a summary of statistical ratings from student assessments of instruction (if appropriate to the individual's duties).

--a plan for continued professional growth;

--detailed information about the outcomes of any sabbatical leave awarded during the preceding five years; and c.
-The chair of the academic unit must provide the PTR committee with copies of the faculty member's annual performance reviews covering the preceding five years.
+- b.
+The faculty member undergoing Part II of PTR must provide, at a minimum, the following documents to the PTR committee and the chair. - a recent copy of the curriculum vita (paper or electronic); - a summary of student assessment of instruction for the last 5 years including a summary of statistical ratings from student assessments of instruction (if appropriate to the individual's duties). - a plan for continued professional growth; - detailed information about the outcomes of any sabbatical leave awarded during the preceding five years; and - if required by personnel policy procedures, the names of six referees outside the Department whom the PTR committee could contact for references. - c.
+The chair of the academic unit must provide the PTR committee with copies of the faculty member's annual performance reviews covering the preceding five years. - d.

--if required by School personnel policy procedures, the names of six referees outside the Department whom the PTR committee could contact for references.

-d.
 The role and function of each faculty member, as well as the strength of the overall record, will be examined by the PTR committee.
-If provided in Department bylaws, the PTR committee is required to obtain a minimum of four reference letters of which at least two must come from the list of six submitted by the faculty member.
+If provided in Department bylaws, the PTR committee is required to obtain a minimum of four reference letters of which at least two must come from the list of six submitted by the faculty member. - e.

-- e.
 The PTR committee will provide a written report to the faculty member.

 The faculty member should be given at least two weeks to provide a response to the committee.
 Both the committee's initial report and the response of the faculty member will be given to the dean of the academic unit.
-The Department chair will submit an independent written report to the faculty member who will then have two weeks to provide a response.
+The chair will submit an independent written report to the faculty member who will then have two weeks to provide a response.
 The chair's original report and the faculty member's response will be forwarded to the college dean.
-The ratings of either Satisfactory or Unsatisfactory will be used in all stages of the review by the PTR committee and the chair. - f.
+The ratings of either Satisfactory or Unsatisfactory will be used in all stages of the review by the PTR committee and the chair.

+- f.
 If both the PTR Committee and the chair, or either the PTR Committee or the chair, rates the candidate as satisfactory, the candidate's final rating shall be satisfactory.
 If both the PTR Committee and the Chair rate the candidate as unsatisfactory, the candidate's final rating shall be unsatisfactory. - g.
 If the candidate's final rating is satisfactory, the dean will forward that information to the Provost in summary form without appending any candidate materials.
 If the candidate's final rating is unsatisfactory, the dean will forward all materials to the Provost.